We want everyone to be safe on Alignable and the best way to protect yourself is knowing how to spot and avoid scams.

 You can report/flag a message you've received by clicking the three dots in the message thread open in the Messages tab and selecting either "Flag" option.
 This will send a report with the message to our support team.

-Disconnect from the Member
+Block the Member